CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/data_onboarding.md

 ## How to Install and Configure the Palo Alto Add-on:

 1. Install the Add-on on the Heavy Forwarder (Reference).
+(TODO - incorrect reference link)

 2. Configure the Add-on on the Heavy Forwarder.
-    * Getting data into Splunk (Reference).
+    * Getting data into Splunk (https://splunk.paloaltonetworks.com/getting-data-in.html).
     * Create an index named **pan_log** or update the macro definition in Cyences’ configuration page.

 3. Install the Add-on on the Search Head.